atncode/ChatApp/README.md

 ### Description

-Is a software application for communication.
+It is a software application for communication.
 There are you can create channels and share your minds

 ## Installation